 We are currently looking to recruit a tube player.
 If you know anyone of grade 5 standard you think will be interested please direct them to the vacancies section of this site.

 The percussion section of the band covers those musical instruments that can be either struck or brushed using a beater.
 Part of the oldest family of instruments the bands percussion section can be split into two parts.
 Un-tuned percussion covers those instruments that do not have the ability to change pitch such as the drum kit or cymbals.
 Tuned percussion are those instruments that can change pitch such as Timpani and the Glockenspiel.
 They add a rhythmic backing to the band that helps to bind the music together, or can add effect by the different sound they make from a wind instrument.

-Gary started playing the violin at school, but gave up playing as work commitments and family life took up the majority of my time.
+Gary started playing the violin at school, but gave up playing as work commitments and family life took up the majority of his time.
 When he started playing again, he joined a local string orchestra which he played in for several years.
 As he was aging Gary decided he needed an instrument that would also help keep him fit so he bought a drum kit.
 He had musical workouts from a local drummer Kel Dennis, who suggested that he join a band and have fun playing along with other musicians.
 He heard about the Silverwood Band through a friend, so came along to a rehearsal and was bitten by the bug and has played there ever since.
-After a while with the Silverwood, he also joined a brass band and has competed with them at the national finals on a number of occasions. in 2016 he proposed to his fiance while away on tour with the Band in the Lake Distict, much to the surprise of the whole band including Anne-Marie.
+After a while with the Silverwood, he also joined a brass band and has competed with them at the national finals on a number of occasions. in 2016 he proposed to his fiance while away on tour with the Band in the Lake Distict, much to the surprise of the whole band including Anne-Marie (his now fiance).